taskcluster/taskcluster-mozilla-terraform/README.md

 The cert-manager service is operating in the background to set up a certificate with LetsEncrypt, and once it does so, https URLs will work and http URLs will redirect to https.

 Your deployment is ready to go!

+### Existing Deployments

+The first time you run terraform for a deployment, you will need to run `terraform init` to install all of the various modules.
+Once that succeeds, `terraform plan` and `terraform apply` as usual.
+If you have not modified anything in the `gke` module, you can go a little faster by adding `-target module.taskcluster`.

 ## Terraform-runner Docker Build